 In addition to the arithmetic of infinite cardinal numbers, Cantor developed the theory of infinite ordinal numbers.
 The two concepts are practically the same for finite numbers, so the idea that infinite ordinals and infinite cardinals are different takes some getting used to.
 Since there is essentially only one way to make a total order out of four objects (namely, pick a first, a second, a third and a fourth), the cardinal number 4 ('how many') and the ordinal number 4 ('what order') are easily confused.
 For infinite sets the situation is radically different.
 The ordinal number of the positive integers, called ω , is simply the usual total ordering of the positive integers.
-'Addition' of ordinals is accomplished by placing the orders side by side: $1 + \omega$ 'looks like' one item followed by a countable number of items in the same order as the positive integers-this looks just like the positive integers.
-On the other hand, $\omega + 1$ looks like the positive integers, even though the size of the two ordered sets is the same.
-(The easiest way to see that there is a crucial difference between the two orderings is to note that one element of $\omega + 1$ has an infinite number of predecessors.)
+'Addition' of ordinals is accomplished by placing the orders side by side: $1+\omega$ 'looks like' one item followed by a countable number of items in the same order as the positive integers-this looks just like the positive integers.
+On the other hand, $\omega + 1$ looks like the positive integers followed by a single item, and is much different than the usual ordering of the positive integers, even though the size of the two ordered sets is the same.
+(The easiest way to see that there is a crucial difference between the two orderings is to note that one element of $\omega + 1$ has an infinite number of predecessors, while all of the elements of $1+\omega$ have a finite number of predecessors.)